Mutatis mutandis

 Mutatis mutandis is a Medieval Latin phrase meaning "with things changed that should be changed" or "once the necessary changes have been made", literally: having been changed, going to be changed.
-It continues to be seen as a foreign-origin phrase (and thus, unnaturalized, meaning not integrated as part of native vocabulary) in English and is therefore usually italicized in writing.
 It is used in many countries to acknowledge that a comparison being made requires certain obvious alterations, which are left unstated.
-It is not to be confused with the similar ceteris paribus, which excludes any changes other than those explicitly mentioned.
 Mutatis mutandis is still used in law, economics, mathematics, linguistics and philosophy.
 In particular, in logic, it is encountered when discussing counterfactuals, as a shorthand for all the initial and derived changes which have been previously discussed.

+It is not to be confused with the similar ceteris paribus, which excludes any changes other than those explicitly mentioned.

 Latin

 The phrase mutatis mutandis—now sometimes written mūtātīs mūtandīs to show vowel length—does not appear in surviving classical literature.
 It is Medieval Latin in origin and the feet of fines, kept at The National Archives (United Kingdom), contains its first use in England on January 20, 1270, at Pedes Finium, 54 Hen.
 III, Salop.

 Both words are participles of the Latin verb mutare ('to move; to change; to exchange').
 Mutatus, -a, -um is its perfect passive participle ('changed; having been changed').
 Mutandus, -a, -um is its gerundive, which functions both as a future passive participle ('to be changed; going to be changed') and as a verbal adjective or noun expressing necessity ('needing to be changed; things needing to be changed').
 The phrase is an ablative absolute, using the ablative case to show that the clause is grammatically independent ('absolute' literally meaning 'dissolved' or 'separated') from the rest of the sentence.